 Some Nato officials said that approach was very likely to win support at Tuesday’s emergency meeting, despite wariness among some European allies about further damaging relations with Moscow.

 Despite one senior US official’s assurance that “you’ll see a Nato more united than you might expect”, however, some diplomatic sources said the subject of Russia’s role in Georgia had split Nato members.

 Britain, Canada, the US and most Eastern European member states are in one camp seeking a tough stance on Russia’s actions, the sources said.

 But most of Western Europe, led by France and Germany and backed by Hungary and Slovenia among others, were more cautious of further hurting ties with Moscow.

-Russia’s ambassador to Nato warned that an “anti-Russian propaganda campaign” could jeopardise “the quality of co-operation” and that ties between Moscow and the alliance would suffer if the Nato foreign ministers failed to reach a “responsible decision”.
+Russia’s ambassador to Nato warned that what he described as an anti-Russian propaganda campaign could jeopardise “the quality of co-operation” and that ties between Moscow and the alliance would suffer if the Nato foreign ministers failed to reach a “responsible decision”.

 “We don’t want to hear that [Mikheil] Saakashvili is a saint,” he added, comparing the Georgian president’s actions in the breakaway province of South Ossetia to the worst excesses of Hitler and Stalin.

 The Nato meeting will also discuss support for a planned international monitoring mission in the region and a package of support to help Georgia rebuild infrastructure damaged in the conflict with Russia.